Reading Time: 9 minutes

 • Location/Distance – As previously mentioned, location plays an important role in determining shipping costs.
 Popular routes are more affordable than less traveled ones.
 The cost of car transport will be less in popular areas and cities compared to rural areas that are not as popular.

 • Time frame – It’s best to hire an auto transport company weeks ahead of time.
 When shipping within a few days or short notice, you will pay more than someone who books a month in advance.
-It is noteworthy that, like in every other business sector, the pandemic has had an effect on the auto shipping industry and prices and times may vary because of this.

 How Fast do you need Car Shipping?